 The ACARA Board

 The ACARA Board was announced in May 2009.
-Professor Barry McGaw AO is the Chair of the Board and Mr Tony Mackay is the Deputy Chair of the Board.
+Professor Barry McGaw AO is the Chair of the Board and Professor Emeritus Brian Caldwell is the Deputy Chair of the Board.

 ACARA’s governance and advisory structure

-ACARA receives directions from the Australian Government, state and territory ministers for education through the Standing Council on School Education and Early Childhood (SCSEEC) and ACARA’s Charter (pdf 56 KB) and a two-year Letter of Expectation (pdf 2.2 MB) (latest versions August 2012).
+ACARA receives directions from the Australian Government, state and territory ministers for education through the Education Council (prior to 1 July 2014 known as the Standing Council on School Education and Early Childhood, SCSEEC), ACARA’s Charter (pdf 56 KB) and a two-year Letter of Expectation (pdf 2.2 MB) (latest versions August 2012).